squidsoup/kiwipycon-2016-youngcoders/students.md

 1. In IDLE, select *File > New* to open a new editor window.

+2. Click *File > Save* and save this file as `blocks.py`.

-2. Type the following code in the new editor window:
+3. Type the following code in the new editor window:

 ```python
 from mcpi.minecraft import Minecraft